 Optional purchases…

 I bought two pricey items and am sooo glad I did.
-One was a Kobo Clara touchscreen e-reader and case.
+One was a Kobo e-reader.
 The reason I chose Kobo as oppose to the Kindle is that I didn’t want to be locked into Amazon’s system.
 I downloaded a whole bunch of electronic books (.epub) before leaving and they were so very easy to put on my Kobo.

 Practical things to pack…